Dallas International Film Festival

 Every submission receives a scorecard from a major representation company reader and an illustration of the script’s first scene.

--A table read of their screenplay performed during DIFF by qualified actors
+- A table read of Best Feature, Best Pilot and Best Short performed during DIFF by qualified actors

 -Special access to select DIFF events